Meghan Markle Looks Effortlessly Chic In Slacks, A Button-Down & The Perfect Blowout

 As The Inquisitr previously reported, the Duke and Duchess of Sussex were in the news earlier this week when the BBC apologized to the royals following an image that was shown on the channel that was deemed racist.

-The image showed Prince Harry with a gun to his head and text that claimed he was a “race traitor” for marrying the American actress, who is biracial.
+The image showed Prince Harry with a gun to his head along with text that claimed he was a “race traitor” for marrying the American actress, who is biracial.
 While the BBC defended using the image due to its news value, the British news channel apologized to the couple for not warning the royals in advance of the airing.

 According to the Instagram post, there is one more week left for people to purchase items from the duchess’ capsule collection, and the post from the official account for the royals reminded its nearly 10 million followers that their purchases had a big impact on the community.